Bodega cat: Legality

 The New York City Department of Health and Mental Hygiene considers bodega cats a "general deficiency", citing concerns over the potential they pose for food contamination.
 Under Chapter 23 of the Food Service Establishment Violation Penalty Schedule, establishments selling food that keep live animals that are not service animals or fish kept in tanks are subject to a fine ranging from $200 to $350.
 Despite this, cats remain a ubiquitous presence at many of the more than 10,000 bodegas across New York City; The New York Times reports that many bodega owners keep cats in spite of the law because they are seen as preferable to rodent infestations, which also carry a fine of $300.

-In culture
+In popular culture

 Bodega cats are a part of internet culture, as well as New York City culture.
 Multiple blogs and social media accounts are devoted to chronicling photographs of bodega cats across the city.
 In 2019, a Saturday Night Live sketch starring John Mulaney parodied the musical Cats using a bodega cat.
 That same year, a bodega cat at 71 Fresh Deli and Grocery in Kips Bay, Manhattan, was stolen from the store; the cat's theft was widely covered in New York City media, with The New York Times, New York Daily News, and NY1 reporting on the incident.

-There have also been numerous illustrations of bodega cats as a cultural symbol.